-In Dubai, U.S. sanctions pressure historic business ties with Iran
+In Dubai, US sanctions pressure historic business ties with Iran

 He said two Iranian banks, Bank Melli and Bank Saderat, which largely serve Iranians, would continue operating in the UAE.

-UAE Ministry of Economy officials could not be reached to comment on sanctions policy.
 The Dubai government referred questions on sanctions to the UAE economy ministry.
+A ministry official said the UAE was fully complying with U.S. sanctions.

 Iran’s central bank said last month UAE banks were no longer facilitating transactions for Iranian merchants.
 It said Tehran was seeking regional alternatives to replace the UAE as a center for its banking business, the Iranian IRNA news agency reported.